Super Bowl Fast Facts

 (CNN)Here's some background information about the Super Bowl, the championship game of the National Football League.

-February 5, 2017 - Super Bowl LI (51) is scheduled to take place at NRG Stadium in Houston.
+February 5, 2017 - The New England Patriots will face the Atlanta Falcons in Super Bowl LI (51) at NRG Stadium in Houston.

 February 7, 2016 - Super Bowl 50 is played at Levi's Stadium in Santa Clara, California.
 The Denver Broncos defeat the Carolina Panthers 24-10.
 Broncos linebacker Von Miller is named the MVP.